philipp-baumann/simplerspec/README.md

 # Example Partial Least Squares (PLS) Regression model for total Carbon (C)
 # Use repeated k-fold cross-validation to tune the model (choose optimal
-# number of PLS components) and estimat model performance on hold-out
+# number of PLS components) and estimate model performance on hold-out
 # predictions of the finally chosen model (model assessment).
 # This allows to use the entire set for both model building and evaluation;
 # recommended for small data sets